gunelmirzoeva/student-course-jdbc-app/README.md

             Customize database credentials in the DatabaseConfig class as per your local setup

             💡 Future Enhancements
-            Add a Course entity and implement many-to-many relationships with students

-            Use JOIN queries to fetch related data from multiple tables

-            Incorporate exception handling and logging for better error management
+            Prevent duplicate enrollments using unique constraints

+            Add CLI menus for easier enrollment management

-            Explore integration with an ORM framework like Hibernate
+            Explore integration with ORM frameworks like Hibernate